Washington, D.C. Office Internships

 Priority is given to students either from Kentucky or students enrolled in a Kentucky school who have completed at least their sophomore year of college.
 You must be 18 years old by the start of your internship to apply.

 The application must be submitted on or before the listed deadline, no exceptions.
-Please email a cover letter, resume and completed application to Justin Posey with the subject: "Internship-desired session" (Example: Internship- summer 2013 session)
+Please send your cover letter, resume and completed application to with the subject: "Internship-desired session" (Example: Internship- summer 2013 session) to our Intern Coordinator, Justin Posey at Justin_Posey@paul.senate.gov or call 202-224-4343 for more information.

 Although letters of recommendation are neither required nor expected, they can be mailed to our Washington office as well.